plotly/plotly.github.io/_posts/fundamentals/2015-04-23-embed-plotly-graphs.md

 steps:
  - title: Embed Plotly Graphs in a Blog or Website
    sub-steps:
     - copy: "When you embed a Plotly graph, it means you’re sharing your graph, your data and the code that describes your graph all in one place.
+You can embed any Plotly graph, you're using the online workspace, or the API.
 With our interactive features, your readers have a whole new way to engage with your work.
 When you update a Plotly graph, the graph automatically updates on your blog or website.
 No need for manual updates!"
-    - copy: "Plotly’s interactive charts add impact to your blog, webpage, online notebook, IPython notebook, and lesson plans.
-We’re in [Wired Magazine](http://www.wired.com/2014/08/lego-cost), [The Washington Post](http://www.washingtonpost.com/blogs/wonkblog/wp/2013/06/14/do-low-taxes-on-the-rich-leave-the-middle-class-with-lower-wages/), and the [National Post](http://sports.nationalpost.com/2014/08/02/how-does-p-k-subbans-new-contract-stack-up-against-other-elite-nhl-defencemen)."
+    - copy: "To give you an example of where you can embed your graphs, we’re in [Wired Magazine](http://www.wired.com/2014/08/lego-cost), [The Washington Post](http://www.washingtonpost.com/blogs/wonkblog/wp/2013/06/14/do-low-taxes-on-the-rich-leave-the-middle-class-with-lower-wages/), and the [National Post](http://sports.nationalpost.com/2014/08/02/how-does-p-k-subbans-new-contract-stack-up-against-other-elite-nhl-defencemen)."
       img: "![Lego](../static/images/embed-plotly-graphs/plotly on wired.png)"
     - copy: "You can embed a Plotly graph using HTML code or an iframe.
 These codes are located in Plotly's workspace, your list of files, also called your ['Organize'](https://plot.ly/organize/), and your Profile page.
 It's also possible to share someone else’s graph, so keep reading to find out more.
 If you’re using wordpress.com, jump to the end of this page."

  - title: From Your Workspace
    sub-steps:
-    - copy: "To share from your own workspace, go to SHARE on the left-hand side."
+    - copy: "To share a plot from your own workspace, go to SHARE on the left-hand side."
       img: "![Workspace share option](../static/images/how-to-save-export-and-share/new share main.png)"
     - copy: "The Share popup will display a link that you can add to a website and you have the option of embedding your plot as an HTML snippet or iframe.
-Make sure that the graph is set to 'Public' in order to generate the code."
+Make sure that the graph is set to 'Public' in order to generate the code.
+It can be set to secret as well; you just need to share the link."
       img: "![Sharing options](../static/images/how-to-save-export-and-share/new embed.gif)"

  - title: From Your Organize